THI-CSI/decentralized_iam_battery_data/README.md

 - Detailed information on pull requests can be found in the pull request template: https://github.com/THI-CSI/project_bms_sose25/blob/main/.github/PULL_REQUEST_TEMPLATE.md
 - Detailed information on branches and contribution in general can be found in the contributions documentation: https://github.com/THI-CSI/project_bms_sose25/blob/feat/contribution-guidelines/CONTRIBUTING.md

+## Notes
+Documentation is done here in Github, but quick notes can be found in our HedgeDoc.
+The main HedgeDoc can be found here and should include links to all other Docs created by us: https://md.s0ck.de/Project2025